LMBishop/Quests/docs/developer/new-task-type.md

 Quests handles the completion of all tasks within a quest and dispatches rewards. **A task type simply handles the events which increment a single task.**

+{: .caution }
-⚠ Task Types **MUST** be registered before the actual quests from the config are registered.
+> Task Types **MUST** be registered before the actual quests from the config are registered.
 They can be registered in between Quests inital activation and before the server is fully started.
 For example: you can register new Task Types inside of the `onEnable()` and add Quests to the `depend` or `softdepend` section of your `plugin.yml` to make sure that Quests is ready to accept your registration.
+>

-Attempting to register a task type after the registration period has closed will throw a `IllegalStateException`.
+> Attempting to register a task type after the registration period has closed will throw a `IllegalStateException`.
 The registration period closes and quests are loaded after every plugin has finished loading (on the first server [tick](https://github.com/LMBishop/Quests/blob/master/src/main/java/com/leonardobishop/quests/Quests.java#L129)).

 ## Writing task types
 Your new Task Type must extend the [`TaskType`](https://github.com/LMBishop/Quests/blob/master/common/src/main/java/com/leonardobishop/quests/common/tasktype/TaskType.java) class. **`BukkitTaskType` implements `Listener` and automatically registers as an event listener if used with the `BukkitTaskTypeManager`.** Your subclass must pass the name of the Task Type into the constructor, and optionally the authors name and a brief description of the task.